kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

 We will add the following integration test for the Job controller:

-Case with `JobRecreatePodsWhenFailed` on and `podsRecreateWhen: Failed`
+Case with `JobPodReplacementPolicy` on and `podReplacementPolicy: Failed`

   1. Job starts pods that takes a while to terminate
   2. Delete pods
   3. Verify that `terminating` is tracked
   4. Verify that pod creation only occurs once pod is fully terminated.

-Case with `JobRecreatePodsWhenFailed` on and `podsRecreateWhen: TerminatingOrFailed`
+Case with `JobPodReplacementPolicy` on and `podReplacementPolicy: TerminatingOrFailed`

   1. Job starts pods that takes a while to terminate
   2. Delete pods
   3. Verify that `terminating` is tracked
   4. Verify that pod creation only occurs once deletion happens.

-Case With `JobRecreatePodsWhenFailed` off
+Case With `JobPodReplacementPolicy` off

   1. Job starts pods that takes a while to terminate
   2. Delete pods